MarkEScheidker/NANDWorks/docs/readme.md

 ./main -v         # run tests with additional logging
 ```

-For more complex scenarios see `help.cpp`.
+For more complex scenarios see `examples`.
 It illustrates how to:

 - Initialize the hardware and the NAND device
 - Erase blocks and verify that an erase completed